Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Asymptotic Theory

-The consistency results for the Lasso pilot estimate $\hat{\beta}$ and the dual solution $\hat{\ell}(x)$ also imply that under mild regularity conditions, the ``Conditional variance II'' term in Proposition~\ref{prop:cond_MSE} is asymptotically negligible.
-The proof of Lemma~\ref{lem:negligible_cond_var} is in \autoref{subapp:proofs_dual}.
+The consistency results for the Lasso pilot estimate $\hat{\beta}$ and the dual solution $\hat{\ell}(x)$ also imply that under mild regularity conditions, the ``Conditional variance II'' term in Proposition~\ref{prop:cond_MSE} is asymptotically negligible; see Lemma~\ref{lem:negligible_cond_var} and its proof in \autoref{subapp:proofs_dual}.
 This result completes the motivation of the debiased program \eqref{debias_prog} from the perspective of (conditional) bias-variance trade-off in \autoref{subsec:bias_var_interp}.

 \begin{lemma}[Negligible conditional variance term] Suppose that Assumptions~\ref{assump:basic}, \ref{assump:sub_gaussian}, \ref{assump:subgau_error}, \ref{assump:gram_lower_bnd}, \ref{assump:prop_consistent_rate}, and \ref{assump:sparse_dual} hold as well as